 In many friend groups, porn is treated as normal, even a bonding activity.
 Jokes about it, sharing links, comparing what you've seen.
 If everyone around you treats it as harmless entertainment, deciding to quit can feel isolating.

-You don’t have to announce your decision.
-You don’t owe anyone an explanation.
-But know this: the fact that something is common doesn’t make it harmless.
-Lots of teenagers drink too.
-That doesn’t make alcohol good for developing brains.
+You do not have to announce your decision, and you do not owe anyone an explanation.
+The fact that something is common does not make it harmless.
+Lots of teenagers drink too, and that still carries risk for developing brains.

 Shame that keeps you silent